OttoChu/Hunter-Vs-Prey/README.md

         - (only if the prey is close enough (distance to do set later))
     - Shooter
         - shoot a bullet in a straight line in any direction
-        - the bullet should be able to kill the prey if it hits it (ending game if the bullet hits the prey)
+        - the bullet should be able to kill the prey if it hits it (ending the game if the bullet hits the prey)

 5. More game modes
     - Multiple Prey